masenmatthews/EpicodusIndependentProject-Antigrams-Anagrams/README.md

 ## Technologies Used

-This application utilizes basic Ruby functionality
+This application utilizes basic Ruby functionality and uses Rspec to test inputs.

 ### License